 Step 2: Hydrate with Hydrogel Cream

 Even if you have oily skin, you might still need some hydration especially after jumping out of the shower and toweling off.
-This advanced moisture-release cream with delivers firmer, smoother, more supple-feeling skin and gives you a dewy glow.
+This advanced moisture-release cream with hyaluronic acid delivers firmer, smoother, more supple-feeling skin and gives you a dewy glow.

-The skin around eyes requires a little extra TLC.
+The skin around the eyes requires a little extra TLC.
 This eye cream is formulated with chamomile and calendula blend to help soothe those delicate areas.
 Dealing with stubborn dryness?
 You can dab this eye cream on other places on your face for targeted hydration.

 If You Have Dry Skin: